-- A. California Assessment of Student Performance and Progress statewide assessment - B. Percentage of pupils who have successfully completed courses that satisfy UC/CSU entrance requirements, or career technical education - C. Percentage of ELs who make progress toward English language proficiency as measured by the English Language Proficiency Assessments for California (ELPAC) - D. EL reclassification rate - E. Percentage of pupils who have passed an AP exam with a score of 3 or higher - F. Percentage of pupils demonstrating College and Career Readiness, as reflected in California's accountability system accountability s accountability system SUBPRIORITY A - CAASPP: ELA/LITERACY AND MATHEMATICS GOAL TO ACHIEVE SUBPRIORITY 75% of students at every applicable grade level, including all student subgroups, score proficient or higher on the CAASPP statewide assessment in the areas of English Language Arts/Literacy and Mathematics.
+- A. California Assessment of Student Performance and Progress statewide assessment - B. Percentage of pupils who have successfully completed courses that satisfy UC/CSU entrance requirements, or career technical education - C. Percentage of ELs who make progress toward English language proficiency as measured by the English Language Proficiency Assessments for California (ELPAC) - D. EL reclassification rate - E. Percentage of pupils who have passed an AP exam with a score of 3 or higher - F. Percentage of pupils demonstrating College and Career Readiness, as reflected in California's accountability system

+SUBPRIORITY A - CAASPP: ELA/LITERACY AND MATHEMATICS GOAL TO ACHIEVE SUBPRIORITY 75% of students at every applicable grade level, including all student subgroups, score proficient or higher on the CAASPP statewide assessment in the areas of English Language Arts/Literacy and Mathematics.
 First to college students and Hispanic/Latino students will perform comparably to general student population.
 ACTIONS TO ACHIEVE GOAL Classroom instruction and environment conducive to student learning of CCSS aligned curriculum.
 Meaningful use of instructional technology to enhance student learning.
 FTC academic support including tutoring, parent education, peer-to-peer network, academic support team.
 SUBPRIORITY B - UC/CSU COURSE REQUIREMENTS GOAL TO ACHIEVE SUBPRIORITY 100% of PCS graduates, including all student subgroups, will satisfy the UC/CSU course requirements.
 ACTIONS TO ACHIEVE GOAL Graduation requirements meet or exceed UC/CSU A-G requirements.
 Counselors will meet with students regularly to review transcripts and plan coursework.
 SUBPRIORITY C - EL PROFICIENCY RATES GOAL TO ACHIEVE SUBPRIORITY 100% EL students will advance at least one performance level per the ELPAC each academic year.
 ACTIONS TO ACHIEVE GOAL EL students will receive in-class instructional support which includes 1:1 teacher support, 1:1 teacher assistant support, small group work, usage of SDAIE and ELD instructional strategies.
 SUBPRIORITY D - EL RECLASSIFICATION RATES GOAL TO ACHIEVE SUBPRIORITY EL students will be reclassified as Fluent English Proficient and perform at grade level on the CAASPP statewide assessment.
-ACTIONS TO ACHIEVE GOAL 100% EL students will receive in-class instructional support which includes 1:1 teacher support, 1:1 teacher assistant support, small group work, usage of SDAIE and ELD instructional strategies.
-SUBPRIORITY E - AP EXAM PASSAGE RATE GOAL TO ACHIEVE SUBPRIORITY 75% of AP Exams taken by PCS students will earn a score of 3, 4 or 5, including first-to-college, Hispanic/Latino, and all other subgroups.
+ACTIONS TO ACHIEVE GOAL feacher support 1:1 feacher assistant support small group work usage of SUBPRIORITY E - AP EXAM PASSAGE RATE GOAL TO ACHIEVE SUBPRIORITY 75% of AP Exams taken by PCS students will earn a score of 3, 4 or 5, including first-to-college, Hispanic/Latino, and all other subgroups.